WeiJuLi/LeetcodePractice/README.md

 - Was my solution efficient in terms of time and space?
 - Did I consider edge cases and validate my solution adequately?
 - Can my code readability or structure improve?

----

-## 🎯 **Key Takeaways (學習要點)**
-- UMPIRE method provides a systematic framework for solving problems.
-- Always clarify problem constraints thoroughly.
-- Use the most efficient data structures, particularly hashtables for quick lookups.
-- Aim for a one-pass solution to optimize complexity.